citusdata/citus_docs/performance/performance_tuning.rst

             Index Cond: (editor = c.editor)
             Filter: (bot IS TRUE)

-At this stage you can connect to the worker to use standard PostgreSQL tuning to optimize query performance.
-As you make changes try re-running EXPLAIN from the master.
+You can now connect to the worker at 'localhost', port '9701' and tune query performance for the shard wikipedia_changes_102024 using standard PostgreSQL techniques.
+As you make changes run EXPLAIN again from the master or right on the worker.

 The first set of such optimizations relates to configuration settings.
 PostgreSQL by default comes with conservative resource settings; and among these settings, shared_buffers and work_mem are probably the most important ones in optimizing read performance.
 We discuss these parameters in brief below.
 Apart from them, several other configuration settings impact query performance.
 These settings are covered in more detail in the `PostgreSQL manual <http://www.postgresql.org/docs/9.5/static/runtime-config.html>`_ and are also discussed in the `PostgreSQL 9.0 High Performance book <http://www.amazon.com/PostgreSQL-High-Performance-Gregory-Smith/dp/184951030X>`_.